[QODBC-Desktop] How to create Link Server with MS SQL 2000

 UPDATE OPENQUERY(QODBC, 'SELECT "Name", "CompanyName" FROM Vendor WHERE "Name" = ''Bayshore Water''') SET "CompanyName" = 'Bayshore Water, LLC'

-Note: During our test, UPDATE query using link server can only works fine with OPENQUERY tag but failed using the query below:
+Note: During our test, the UPDATE query using the link server can only work fine with the OPENQUERY tag but failed using the query below: